Glossary

 State owned corporation

-Commercial businesses owned by the NSW Government: Essential Energy, Forestry Corporation of NSW, Hunter Water, Port Authority of NSW, Sydney Water, Landcom, Water NSW
+Commercial businesses owned by the NSW Government: Essential Energy, Forestry Corporation of NSW, Hunter Water, Landcom, Port Authority of NSW, Sydney Water, Transport Asset Holding Entity of NSW (TAHE), Water NSW.

-Supply chain is a system of organisations, people, activities, information, and resources involved in supplying a product or service to a consumer
+A system of organisations, people, activities, information and resources involved in supplying a product or service to a consumer.

 Systems